title

 NONE label Black/white Parlophone label with silver print Type-5:

-This 5th label have two "EMI" marks, which are white with black print (reversed).
+This 5th label has two "EMI" marks, which are white with black print (reversed).

 These labels have a credit "ALL RIGHTS....MANUFACTURED IN THE UK BY EMI RECORDS LIMITED" around the label and they must come without the word "RENTING" in the circle credit.